 قُلۡ ڪُلٌّ۬ يَعۡمَلُ عَلَىٰ شَاكِلَتِهِۦ فَرَبُّكُمۡ أَعۡلَمُ بِمَنۡ هُوَ أَهۡدَىٰ سَبِيلاً۬ (٨٤)

 84. Say, “Each does according to his disposition.
-Your Lord knows best who is better guided in the way.”
+Your Rabb knows best who is better guided in the way.”

 وَيَسۡـَٔلُونَكَ عنِ ٱلرُّوحِۖ قُلِ ٱلرُّوحُ مِنۡ أَمۡرِ رَبِّى وَمَآ أُوتِيتُم مِّنَ ٱلۡعِلۡمِ إِلَّا قَلِيلاً۬ (٨٥)

 85. And they ask you about consciousness.
-Say, “Consciousness is from my Lord’s affair; and you were given only little knowledge.”
+Say, “Consciousness is from my Rabb’s affair; and you were given only little knowledge.”